Grow a Beautiful Basketful of

 Email: tomatoplants@pacbell.net

-Please call for an appointment if you would like to pick up plants.
+Please call for an appointment to order and pick up plants.

 "In Lycopersicon Veritas." ~ Laurel